scttnlsn/monq/README.md

 Pub/sub
 -------

-Monq uses [Mubsub](http://github.com/scttnlsn/mubsub) to publish and subscribe to worker updates via Mongo's capped collections and tailable cursors.
+Monq uses [Mubsub](http://github.com/scttnlsn/mubsub) to publish and subscribe to worker updates via MongoDB's capped collections and tailable cursors.
 This allows one to monitor the state of a job as it is being handled by a worker in another process.
 Subscribe to job updates by supplying a job id:

 ```javascript
 monq.subscribe(id, function(err, info) {